stuartsierra/component/README.md

         ;;     \- Keys in the ExampleComponent record
 ```

-The system map provides its own implementations of the Lifecycle
+The system map provides its own implementation of the Lifecycle
-protocol which use this dependency information (stored as metadata on
+protocol which uses this dependency information (stored as metadata on
 the component) to start the components in the correct order.

 Before starting each component, the system will `assoc` its